 To combat this, Ollie test every single batch of food they produce to ensure it is not contaminated or dangerous and will be safe for dogs to consume.
 This is a reassuring fact and something we support.

 Despite this, we will always encourage dog owners to be vigilant of any future recalls of Ollie or any other fresh dog food products to ensure their dogs remain healthy and safe.

 Healthy Turkey Feast Review

-The recipe uses a large variety of turkey ingredients including Ground Turkey, Turkey Thigh, Turkey Liver, Turkey Heart, and Turkey Gizzards.
+The recipe uses a large variety of Turkey ingredients, including Ground Turkey, Turkey Thigh, Turkey Liver, Turkey Heart, and Turkey Gizzards.

 In addition, the organ meat ingredients such as Turkey Liver and Turkey Heart can provide additional vitamins and minerals that traditional meat cuts lack.

 The large portion of Pumpkin is unusual when compared to most dog food recipes but could be beneficial to dogs who need assistance with their digestion or who do not cope well with alternatives.
 However, other, more sensitive dogs may need to be wary about this high level of Pumpkin.